sd2879/cad_pdf_extractror/README.md

 ## Usage

-1. Run the Flask application:
+1. Run the application:

     ```bash
-    python3 app.py
+    uvicorn app:app --reload
     ```

-2. Open a web browser and go to `http://127.0.0.1:5000` to access the application.
+2. Open a web browser and go to `http://127.0.0.1:8000` to access the application.
 3. Upload a PDF file and use the interface to navigate through pages, extract bounding boxes, and process OCR.

 ## Dependencies

 The application requires the following main dependencies:

-- Flask
+- Fastapi
 - PyMuPDF
 - PaddleOCR
 - OpenCV